cyse7125-su24-team12/ami-jenkins/README.md

 Team 12 - AMI Jenkins Repository

 Contains packer code to create an AMI with Jenkins installed.
-1. adding jenkins file to check lint
+1. adding jenkins file to check lints